Arnav-Salian/Swifkart-Web-Store/README.md

      - **Billing Postal Code**: Any postal code
    - Click **Pay**.
    - You will be redirected to a success page.
+5. Navigate to the **Order History** page to view a list of your past orders.
+6. Click on an order to view detailed information, which is accessible via a unique URL.

 For more details on testing payments, refer to the [Stripe Testing Documentation](https://docs.stripe.com/payments/accept-a-payment?platform=web&ui=stripe-hosted&locale=en-GB#testing).